Category: Violent murder/psychological drama/biopic

 The church scene.

-There is a scene in the movie where Elizabeth (James' mother, played by Louise Harris) attends a church service.
+There is a scene fairly early on in the movie where Elizabeth attends a church service.
 The scene itself is relatively short, but having been an avid church-attender in a previous life, there is a certain characteristic that Kurzel has captured brilliantly (again).
 The type of church that Elizabeth attends is a small start-up that holds services in low-key environments such as school gyms or community halls and that appeal to people who don't want high-brow theology or ceremony.
 I used to be in this type of church, pastored by the same kind of pastor that is in this film, and I felt a cringe flashback watching this.

 The rape scene.